BUGS-NYU/bugs-nyu.github.io-old/_contributors/slin.md

 ---
 name: Samuel Lin
-position: Project Lead
+position: Vice Project Lead
 type: eboard
-meta_order: 10
+meta_order: 11
 img_path: slin-s2019.JPG
 ---
 Samuel is a Sophomore at CAS majoring in Computer Science and Minoring in Web Design